I assumed he meant in size… He didn’t… He was a ninja character assassin…

 Good start… No one has died… yet…

 Being sat twenty feet from the floor on a French steak that doesn’t want me there is scary.
-Especially when it turned its head, looked back at me, and grinned.
+Especially when Luke turned his head, looked back at me, and grinned.

 I had always sworn that I wouldn’t get on a horse again until it was fitted with an ejection seat.
 I would feel a lot safer if the saddle had a big yellow and black handle I could yank on when I wanted to make a quick exit.
 Instead, all I had was a shiny chunk of leather that once belonged to the contents of a Big Mac.